Reducing Marketplace Interference Bias Via Shadow Prices: The Model

 \subsection{The Platform}

-We consider a two-sided matching platform which collects supply and demand requests over time.
+We consider a two-sided matching platform that collects supply and demand requests over time.
 We assume the platform collects requests over a period of time that we call a matching cycle and then matches them at the end of the cycle with the goal of maximizing some reward function.

 \paragraph{Supply and demand types.} Each unit of supply or demand belongs to one of a finite number of types.
 We index demand types by $i=1,\ldots,n_d$ and supply types by $j=1,\ldots,n_s$.
 Supply units of type $j$ arrive according to a Poisson process with parameter $\pi_j$, and we denote the vector of supply arrival rates by $\bm{\pi}=\left(\pi_1, \ldots, \pi_{n_s}\right)$.
 Demand intent units of type $i$ arrive according to a Poisson process with parameter $\tilde{\lambda}_i$.
-Upon arrival, a demand intent unit observes some information about the state of the marketplace (such as a price or expected pick-up time), and choose to make a request with probability $p_i$, which might depend on the marketplace state.
+Upon arrival, a demand intent unit observes some information about the state of the marketplace (such as a price or expected pick-up time), and chooses to make a request with probability $p_i$, which might depend on the marketplace state.
 Request realizations are assumed to be independent of each other and of the Poisson arrival processes.
 If a demand intent unit does not make a request, it leaves the marketplace forever.
 We will use the term demand units to refer to units that have submitted requests, as opposed to demand intent units, which might or might not have submitted requests.
 The arrival process of demand units is therefore a thinning of the demand intent arrival process and is a Poisson process itself with arrival rate $\lambda_i=\tilde{\lambda}_ip_i$ for demand units of type $i$.
 The demand arrival rates are denoted by $\bm{\lambda}=\left(\lambda_1, \ldots, \lambda_{n_d}\right)$.
-An assignment of demand unit of type $i$ to a supply unit of type $j$ generates a value to the platform of $v_{i,j}$.

 We will use $\tau$ to denote a scaling parameter and use the vectors $\mathbf{D}^{\tau} = (D_1^\tau,...,D_{n_d}^\tau)$ and $\bm{S}^{\tau}=(S_1^\tau,...,S_{n_s}^\tau)$ to represent respectively the total number of demand and supply units of each type during a matching cycle.
 The scaling parameter allows us to consider different regimes where supply and demand arrivals are rare (low $\tau$) or frequent (high $\tau$) and can be thought of as the marketplace density.
 For each $i$ and $j$, $D_i^\tau$ and $S_j^\tau$ are Poisson-distributed random variables with respective means $\lambda_i \tau$ and $\pi_j \tau$.